RGarrettLee/Ride-Compare/README.md

 ## Acceptance Criteria
 ```
+GIVEN I am a user who wants to travel using a pickup service
 WHEN I press the "Compare" button
 THEN I am presented with a modal to enter my start and end destinations
 THEN I am presented with the best price available after comparing Lyft and Uber's ride estimations